 Nurses who carry the RN title and license and the BSN title are both RNs.
 Both have completed the National Council Licensure Examination (NCLEX) — a national test that’s required for licensing and practice as a nurse in the United States.
 The largest difference between the two is the level and length of education they have received.
 To become an RN, students can earn an AAS/Nursing from a college or university program or a Diploma of Nursing through a hospital-based nursing program.
 BSN-prepared nurses have completed a bachelor’s degree from an accredited college or university and have received additional training in leadership, management, and administrative roles.
 Both AAS/Nursing-prepared and BSN-prepared nurses can care for patients and perform traditional duties such as assessments, completion of procedures within the scope of practice, and medical charting.
 But an RN without a bachelor’s degree may not qualify for some nursing jobs that require additional education.
 These jobs may include nurse educator roles, some unit or departmental coordinator roles, and management positions.
 Many hospitals require all new hires to have at least a BSN.

-If a student is accepted into the PPCC AAS/Nursing program, yes.
-Students accepted into other AAS/Nursing programs should check with that Nursing Department.
+If a student is accepted into the PPCC or other AAS/Nursing program, yes.

 PPCC’s BSN Completion program is designed for actively licensed nurses.
-The PPCC BSN program also has the Dual-Enrollment option for student currently in the PPCC AAS/Nursing degree.
+The PPCC BSN program also has the Dual-Enrollment option for students currently in an AAS/Nursing degree.

 There are other Dual-Enrollment options where it is possible to start the upper-division Nursing courses, but students must be admitted into those 4-year institutions.
 Students should research on their own and communicate directly with the institutions of their choice to verify admissions processes, general education requirements, Financial Aid and military funding streams.